DrakirL/DrakirL.github.io/p10/class/wizard.md

 ???

 ### Level 9: Spell Resistance?
-You gain Advantage on any Save you make against a creature's Passive Magic Skill?
+You gain Advantage on any Save you make against a creature's Magic Might?
 Or just against spells you've seen be cast? <br>
 In addition, you are Resistant to all damage directly dealt by a Spell.